dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 }
 ```

 This program is not safe and we shouldn't allow it.
-However, Dart has this thing
+However, Dart has always had
-called *implicit downcasts*.
-If you, for example, pass a value of type `Object`
+this thing called *implicit downcasts*.
+If you, for example, pass a value of
-to a function expecting an `String`, the type checker allows it:
+type `Object` to a function expecting an `String`, the type checker allows it:

 ```dart
 requireStringNotObject(String definitelyString) {